AdaptiveConsulting/ReactiveTraderCloud/docs/docker-setup.md

 05c18462d3c5        adaptivetrader/web:0.0.1          "bash -c 'cp /localho"   35 seconds ago      Up 30 seconds                           web
 ```

-Then open a browser, navigate to the docker virtual machine address in the example above and the web client should load.
+Then open a browser, navigate to the docker virtual machine address (192.168.99.100 in the example above) and the web client should load.